 Jacob received a number of academic prizes and first place results whilst at University, including the Playfair Prize in Migration Law, the Harmers Workplace Lawyers prize in Anti-Discrimination Law, the Aaron Levine Prize in Criminal Law, the Walter Reid Memorial Prize in Law, the Jack McCormack Perpetual Prize in Industrial Relations, the Jack McCormack Perpetual Prize in Industrial Relations and Human Resource Practice, the Sir Alexander Beattie Prize in Development of Labour History and the Academy Global Prize in Human Resource Management.
 He also topped Health and Safety at Work.

 Jacob graduated from the University of Sydney in 2016 with a Bachelor of Laws, Bachelor of Commerce (Industrial Relations and Human Resource Management) and Diploma of Language Studies (Japanese) with distinction.

-Jacob joined Harmers in February 2015 as a paralegal before becoming a clerk and then a Graduate-At-Law.
 Jacob was admitted as a Solicitor by the Supreme Court of NSW in April 2017.
+Jacob is also listed in the High Court Register of Practitioners.